hainingpan/HartreeFock_GPT/Prompt_template.md

 ## Define each term in Kinetic Hamiltonian (continuum version)
 **Prompt:**
-You will be instructed to construct each term in the matrix, namely {var}.
+You will be instructed to construct each term, namely {var}.
 {Description}
 You should recall that {expression_kinetic}.
 Return the expression for {var} in the Kinetic Hamiltonian, and substitute it into the Kinetic Hamiltonian {kinetic_symbol}.